viam-devrel/viamcodelabs/site/viamguides/src/plant-watering-device-workshop/plant-watering-device-workshop.md

 1. Connect the microSD card to your computer.
 1. Launch the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
    ![raspberry pi imager](assets/imager.png)
 1. Click **CHOOSE DEVICE**.
-Select your model of Pi, which is Raspberry Pi 4.
+Select your model of Pi, i.e. Raspberry Pi 4 or Raspberry Pi 5.
 1. Click **CHOOSE OS**.
 Select **Raspberry Pi OS (64-bit)** from the menu.
 1. Click **CHOOSE STORAGE**.
 From the list of devices, select the microSD card you intend to use in your Raspberry Pi.
    ![raspberry pi storage](assets/imagerInitialSettings.png)
 1. Configure your Raspberry Pi for remote access.
 Click **Next**.
 When prompted to apply OS customization settings, select **EDIT SETTINGS**.
    ![raspberry pi edit settings](assets/applyOSSettings.png)
-1. Check **Set hostname** and enter the name you would like to access the Pi by in that field, for example, `test`.
+1. Check **Set hostname** and enter the name you would like to access the Pi by in that field, for example, `echo`.
 1. Select the checkbox for **Set username and password** and set a username (for example, your first name) that you will use to log into the Pi.
 If you skip this step, the default username will be `pi` (not recommended for security reasons).
 And specify a password.
 1. Check **Configure wireless LAN** and enter your wireless network credentials.
 SSID (short for Service Set Identifier) is your Wi-Fi network name, and password is the network password.
 Also change the section **Wireless LAN country** to where your router is currently being operated.
 This will allow your Pi to connect to your Wi-Fi so that you can run `viam-server` wirelessly.
 1. Check **Set locale settings** and set your time zone and keyboard layout.